thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-07-AB-testing.md

 $$\text{SE} = \sqrt{\hat{p}(1 - \hat{p})\Big(\frac{1}{n_A} + \frac{1}{n_B}\Big)}$$

+This expression will be explained at the end of the post.

 🧮 Step 4: Z-Statistic Under $$H_0$$

 The z-score tells us how far the difference of the observed conversion rates we see is from zero, using standard error as the unit, assuming that $$H_0$$ is true: